ense-375-Lab-2025/ENSE-375-Lab/Lab-4/CodeCoverage.md

   - Add a player to the team roster.
   - Delete a player from the team roster.
   - Edit a players rating.
+  - Play a game.
   - Ensure that you are getting appropriate overall testing code coverage (above 80\%) of the classes you care about using the code coverage tool.